 Is the employee entitled to leave in the event of a natural disaster?

-This leave allows the employee to participate in the activities of organizations providing assistance to victims of natural disasters.
-The leave is unpaid.
+This leave allows the employee to participate in the activities of organizations providing aid for victims of natural disasters.

-Of treaty provisions determine the time limits within which the employee shall submit his request for leave.
-In the absence of any provisions, the employee informs the employer (in particular by letter) RAR: titleContent) of his willingness to take such leave at least 48 hours before the start of the leave.
-In case of emergency, the leave may be taken with 24 hours' notice.
+Of treaty provisions determine the time limits in which the employee addresses his request for leave from the employer.
+In the absence of any provisions, the employee informs the employer (in particular by letter) RARRAR : Recommended with notification of receipt(b) his or her willingness to take at least that leave 48 hours before the leave begins.
+In case of emergency, the leave may be taken with prior notice of 24 hourss.

-The employer may refuse to grant the natural disaster leave if it is considered that it will be detrimental to the operation of its company.
-Reasons must be given for such refusal and notified to the employee and shall act after consulting the Social and Economic Committee (ESC).
+The employer may refuse to grant leave for natural disasters if he considers that it will be detrimental to the operation of his company.
+Reasons must be given for such refusal and notified to the employee and shall act after consulting the Social and Economic Committee (ESC), if one exists in the company.

 The refusal of the employer may be challenged before the prud'homme council which shall decide as a last resort.